 In 2011 an abdominal ultrasound revealed several abnormalities, including a mass on my right ovary—just as ominous was the fact that some of my symptoms (abdominal pain, lack of appetite, frequent urination) were becoming more severe.
 I foolishly tried to protest at first, but I ultimately consented to a complete hysterectomy as well as the removal of my right ovary.
 On November 3, 2011, I received the results of my surgical pathology report.
 As I went over the report with my gynecologist, it was the first time in my life that I had words almost literally spin before my eyes.

 The uterine cavity is completely filled with light tan neoplasm.

 2012: The Fight of My Life

 Finding out you have cancer, I can personally attest, is a unique kind of fear, but I believe this feeling is heightened even more for women who learn that they have ovarian cancer.
 It’s among the most feared and deadly cancers, one that tends to inhabit our worst nightmares of the disease.
 Someone once said that you never know how strong you are or how brave you can be until you encounter a crisis and have no choice.
 In terms of serious illnesses, I had inhabited a world of almost complete innocence, hospitalization, surgery and chemotherapy were all terrifying firsts for me.
-But eventually, Calgary’s Tom Baker Cancer Centre, being a patient on the gynecologic oncology unit and regular cycles of Carboplatin with Taxol became part of my routine—they became agonizingly familiar to me as I fight for my life.
+But eventually, Calgary’s Tom Baker Cancer Centre, being a patient on the gynecologic oncology unit and regular cycles of Carboplatin with Taxol became part of my routine—they would become agonizingly familiar to me as I fought for my life.

 2013-2014: Picking Up the Pieces